shreya21p/prizm/README.md

 ##  Why This Is Different

-Most LLM hackathon projects are wrappers — paste text, get one output, done.

-Prism's differentiator is **structural, not stylistic**: the same input produces 12 simultaneous divergent outputs, shown comparatively, so the *gap itself* becomes visible.
+Prizm's differentiator is **structural, not stylistic**: the same input produces 12 simultaneous divergent outputs, shown comparatively, so the *gap itself* becomes visible.
 That comparative structure — not the underlying model call — is the actual product.

 We are explicit about what this does **not** solve: it does not stop deliberate bad actors.
 No communication tool ever has.
 It is built for the much larger population of good-faith communicators who cause harm without knowing it — by the numbers, roughly 5 times the size of the deliberate-harm population.